pre-srfi/dictionaries/spec.md

 `(dict-adjoin! `dictionary obj ...`)`

-Returns a dictionary that contains all the associations of *dictionary* plus those spsecified by *objs*, which alternate between keys and values.
+Returns a dictionary that contains all the associations of *dictionary* plus those sp8ecified by *objs*, which alternate between keys and values.
 If a key to be added already exists in *dictionary*, the old value prevails.

 `(dict-delete! `*dictionary key* ...`)`